mgenware/djxl-ku-android/README.md

 # djxlku-android

 djxl (from libjxl) for Android.

-Min SDK: 26.
+- Min SDK: 26
+- The version of this library is the version of libjxl used to build it.

 ## Installation